x

 A second email, sent on Oct.
 25, asked students to vote for him and outlined his actions as a Texas State adjunct professor and district judge.

 "It is clearly electioneering.
-He's asking them to vote for him," Chevo Pastrano, a lawyer for Neidhardt's opponent Alicia Key said.
+He's asking them to vote for him," Chevo Pastrano, a lawyer for Neidhardt's opponent, Alicia Key, said.
 "It's not just a general encouragement to exercise your right to vote.
 It is a clear request in the email to vote for me."

-Gov. Greg Abbott appointed Neidhardt to the 483rd Judicial District Court in Hays County, and he has taught at Texas State since Fall 2023.
+Gov. Greg Abbott appointed Neidhardt to the 483rd Judicial District Court in Hays County, and he has taught at Texas State since fall 2023.
 Over the weekend, Pastrano sent a letter to university leaders outlining what Neidhardt had written in the emails.

-"Number one, it gives him an unfair advantage as an adjunct professor at the Texas State.
+"No. 1, it gives him an unfair advantage as an adjunct professor at the Texas State.
 The second reason that it's so important as a public institution that educates young students is it puts him in an unfair advantage over those students," Pastrano said.
 "He's putting them in a very awkward position as his students because he then has the ultimate authority on their grade at the end of the semester."

 Two weeks before Neidhardt sent the two emails, Nelly R. Herrer, the Vice Chancellor and General Counsel of the Texas State University System, emailed faculty, reminding them it is illegal to use university systems, like email, to influence elections.